jhpyle/docassemble/_docs/fields.md

 answers to these underlying questions, you may want your interview to recompute the values of these variables.
-This recalculation does not happen automatically; however, you can cause it to happen in your `review` block by including `recompute` in the list of variables to be re-asked.
+This recalculation does not happen automatically; however, you can cause it to happen in your `review` screen by including `recompute` in the list of variables to be re-asked.

 {% include side-by-side.html demo="review-7" %}